 Earnscleugh Folk Festival

-Friday 3rd - Sunday 5th October 2025
+Friday 2nd - Sunday 4th October 2026

 Earnscleugh Folk Festival

-Friday 3rd - Sunday 5th October 2025
+Friday 2nd - Sunday 4th October 2026

-After running the legendary Cardrona Folk Festival for 46 years, Martin & Kay left their beloved Cardrona Valley and settled in nearby Earnscleugh, Central Otago.
+After running the legendary Cardrona Folk Festival for 46 years, Martin & Kay Curtis left their beloved Cardrona Valley and settled in nearby Earnscleugh, Central Otago.

-In 2024 they hosted the inaugural Earnscleugh Folk Festival.
+In 2024 we hosted the inaugural Earnscleugh Folk Festival.
 Despite some inclement weather, the festival was very successful and everyone who came was very complimentary about the facilities at the 100 year old Earnscleugh Hall, just outside of Alexandra in Central Otago.

 For those who prefer a bit of comfort (and a shower!), there are motels and campgrounds with cabins only 5kms away in both Alexandra and Clyde.
 You’d best book soon for these as the famous Blossom festival is on the weekend before our gathering, and some of the events do go on for a few days.